taiestudo/devops-test/README.md

 ---

 ## Deliverables
-- Create a branch with your GitHub username to commit all your code and deliverables
+- Fork this repo to youir GitHub personal account to commit all your code and deliverables
-- All code, configs, and files pushed to your branch
+- Push all code, configs, and files to your repo
 - Upload a shell.txt with all correct commands needed to perform below actions, also copy and paste CLI outputs (Split and organize per parts like the test)
 - Answers to AWS conceptual questions to answers.txt
+- make it public and inform your repo and branch at the end of the test

 ---